-The Legendary Water and Dragon type of Gen IV, Palkia works very well in this raid.
-As a Water and Dragon type, it does take double damage from Mega Charizard X's Dragon Claw, it only takes quarter damage from it's Fire type moves.
-It's been available in Raids, though not as often as Rayquaza.
+The Legendary mascot of Pokémon Pearl and Pokémon Shining Pearl, Palkia works very well in this raid.
+As a Water and Dragon type, it does take increased damage from Mega Charizard X's Dragon type move, but resists Fire type damage.
+It's been available in raids, though not as often as Rayquaza.
 Still, if you have one powered up, you'll want it to know Dragon Tail and Dragon Meteor for this Mega Raid.

-A Rock type Fossil Pokémon originally found in the Sinnoh region of Gen IV, Rampardos is another excellent counter for Mega Charizard X. As a Rock type, it resists both Fire and Flying type attacks and isn't weak to Dragon Claw like most of the counters.
-Having been featured in events and Eggs, as well as only being a two stage Pokémon, Rampardos is pretty easy to obtain.
+A Fossil Pokémon originally found in the Sinnoh region of Gen IV, Rampardos is another excellent counter for Mega Charizard X. As a Rock type, it resists both Fire and Flying type attacks and it isn't weak to Dragon Claw like most of the counters.
+Having been featured in events, including the recent Adventure Week, as well as only being a two stage Pokémon, Rampardos is pretty easy to obtain.
 If you're bringing Rampardos to this fight you'll want Smack Down for the Fast attack and Rock Slide for the Charge attack.

-Another pseudo-Legendary, Garchomp is the final evolution of Gible originally discovered in the Sinnoh region.
-As a Ground and Dragon type, Garchomp resists Mega Charizard X's Fire type attacks while taking double damage from Dragon Claw.
+Another pseudo-Legendary, Garchomp is the final evolution of Gible, a Pokémon originally discovered in the Sinnoh region.
+As a Ground and Dragon type, Garchomp resists Mega Charizard X's Fire type attacks while taking increased damage from Dragon Claw.
 It's been featured in events and had the Community Day treatment, so most active players have had the chance to evolve and power up at least one Garchomp.
-Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type moves, Mud Shot and Earthquake can work as well.
+Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type move, Earth Power can work as well.
 As Earth Power is a Legacy move, don't TM it!

-The Ground and Rock type final evolution of Rhyhorn, Rhyperior might require a Sinnoh Stone to evolve, but because Rhyhorn is from Gen I and has been featured in Community Day and other events, most players have a couple already.
-You'll deal the most damage with Mud Slap and Rock Wrecker, but Smack Down nad/or Earthquake can also work if you don't have the Elite TM to spare, but it cannot currently benefit from a same type Mega Boost.
-Plus, as a Ground and Rock type, it takes half damage from Flying and Fire type attacks, while taking normal damage from Dragon attacks.
+The Sinnoh Stone evolution of Gen I's Rhyhorn, Rhyperior performs well here.
+Having been featured in Community Day and other events, most players have a couple already.
+You'll deal the most damage with Mud-Slap and Rock Wrecker, but Earthquake can also work if you don't have the Elite TM to spare, but it cannot currently benefit from a same type Mega Boost.
+Plus, as a Ground and Rock type, it resists Flying and Fire type attacks, while taking normal damage from Dragon attacks.

 A pure Dragon type from Gen V's Unova region, Haxorus is the final evolution of Axew.
 Although Axew tend to be pretty rare normally, it was featured in raids during Pokémon Go Fest 2022, so a lot more active players have this Pokémon now.
-If you have a powered up Haxorus, it resists Mega Charizard X's Fire attacks, but, like most Dragons, it takes double damage from Dragon Claw.
+If you have a powered up Haxorus, it resists Mega Charizard X's Fire attacks, but, like nearly every Dragon type, it takes double damage from Dragon Claw.
 If you're bringing Haxorus to this Mega Raid, Dragon Tail and Dragon Claw is the moveset you'll want it to know.